-Indian homes are often decorated by placing devotional paintings or sculptures at important corners of the homes.
+Indian homes are often decorated by placing devotional paintings or sculptures at important corners of the homes and Ganesha painting is one of them.
 Lord Ganesha, the giver of health, wealth and prosperity, is one of the most common art painting seen in Indian homes.
-Here are some Lord Ganesha Abstract Painting for the Millennials.
+Here are some Lord Ganesh Abstract Painting for the Millennials.

 In every Hindu ritual, we begin with offering our prayers to Ganesha before initiating the main ritual.
 He is believed to be the Vighnaharta (remover of all obstacles from our lives).